Serbia in the Middle Ages: The aftermath

-Smederevo Fortress today.
-With its fall in 1459, the medieval Serbian state was extinguished.

 The fall of the medieval Serbian despotate marked the discontinuation of the free development of society and economy based on the foundations built by the Serbian people since the period of the migration.
 Those foundations were, like in the rest of the Europe, feudal.
 Population was diversified according to the usual divisions of the societies in the period, producing numerous goods and creating huge wealth for the ruling, noble and upper classes.
 Wealth produced in Serbia was at the time subject of numerous stories which spread both to the east and the west of Europe, though many of them were obviously exaggerated.

 With the conquest, Serbia was cut off from the European cultural and political community in which she carved its own place.
 Being in a region under both Byzantine and Italian cultural influence, medieval Serbia developed a significant culture of its own.
 Comparison of the cultural development of Serbia and the rest of Europe in the 15th and the 19th century, when Serbia regained independence from the Turks, shows the massive loss and lagging behind as a result of the 1459 events.